Can we look through the telescope?

 Magnification is not a number that astronomers are very interested in.
 A star is what we call a point source, which means it does not appear bigger when seen through a telescope.
 The ‘size’ of a star in an astronomical image taken with our big telescope is determined by the so-called seeing.
 On its way through the atmosphere, the light is scattered many times, which turns the point source into a bright blob.
 The seeing in St Andrews is usually three arcseconds (i.e. a 1000th part of a degree).
 A number that is much more important for us is the sensitivity – how faint can a star be and still be detected in our images?
 This is primarily determined by the area of the light-collecting optics (i.e. the lens or the mirror).
 Therefore, the most important number when talking about a telescope is the diameter of the aperture.

 How many clear nights do we get in St Andrews?

-At the James Gregory Telescope, we observe in about 50 and 80 clear nights every year.
+At the James Gregory Telescope, we can observe in about 50 and 80 clear nights every year.
 With ‘clear’ we mean that we get at least a few hours of stars.
 This excludes the summer months when the nights are too short for most of our science projects.
 Because all our observers are volunteers and usually have other jobs in the morning, we often miss clear sky in the second half of the night.
 So, conservatively, a dedicated observer in St Andrews could probably get about 100 clear nights per year, with a few hours of useful sky per night.